Last updated on August 15th, 2018

-16. India is house to the world’s biggest family: 39 wives, 94 children and 33 grandchildren.
-The family lives in a 100-room, four storey house set amidst the hills of Baktwang village in the Indian state of Mizoram.
+16. India is house to the world’s biggest family: 39 wives, 94 children, and 33 grandchildren.
+The family lives in a 100-room, four-story house set amidst the hills of Baktwang village in the Indian state of Mizoram.

 Facts about Indians and their inventions

 17. Mahatma Gandhi is known as The Father of the Nation.
 His full name was Mohandas Karamchand Gandhi.
 He died in 1948 and was responsible for the freedom of India along with other freedom fighters.

 18. The highest award in the country is Bharat Ratna.

 19. ‘Zero’ in the number system was invented by a mathematician from India.
 His name was Aryabhatta.

 20. The Human Calculator, Shakuntala Devi is a math prodigy from India.
 She could calculate 7,686,369,774,870 × 2,465,099,745,779 and provided the correct answer in mere 28 seconds.

 22. Apart from U.S. and Japan, only India has built a super computer indigenously.

 23. Yoga originated from India and is still in existence for over 5000 years.